findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 description: "I implemented a new [FSM](https://en.wikipedia.org/wiki/Finite-state_machine) language for our SSI chatbots a couble of years ago.
-It started as an experiment, a technology spike, but ended as a new feature of our SSI agency.
+It started as an experiment, a technology spike, but ended as a new feature to our SSI agency.
 Since then, we have had capability to build multi-tenant agent applications without coding, which is huge if you compare to other DID agents.
 Maybe in the future, we'll able to offer these tools to the end-users as well."